-We designed our fiscal year 2008 Executive Performance Bonus Program to focus our executives on achieving key company financial objectives and to reward substantial achievement of these financial objectives.
-For fiscal year 2008, the performance target set under our 2006 Equity Incentive Plan was based on an operating income margin of 9%, with a maximum permissible bonus amount of 300% of base salary for each of our executive officers if such target was achieved.

-At the beginning of the fiscal year, the Compensation Committee also selected financial and strategic goals to be used in making the preliminary bonus adjustment as described above.
-The financial goals set for Mr. Conver were the top of the range of public guidance provided by the Company at the beginning of fiscal 2007 for revenue growth and operating profit.
-The financial goals set for the Named Executive Officers were established at levels that, when taken in aggregate, would produce financial performance at or above public guidance for the Company's performance.
-The committee determined that these financial and strategic should enhance the development of long-term shareholder value and that it was therefore appropriate to tie incentive compensation to these measures.
-The committee weighted each of the specific financial measures based on its evaluation of their relative importance, and weighted the aggregate financial measures and strategic measures equally.
-The Committee selected the financial and strategic goals based on recommendations of the Chief Executive Officer and after reviewing the Company's annual operating plan for fiscal year 2008 and its long-term strategic plan.
-The committee then implemented a sliding scale that calculated a downward adjustment of 50% of the baseline bonus amount upon 75% total achievement (financial and strategic), and an upward adjustment of 200% upon 150% achievement.
+We designed our fiscal year 2009 Executive Performance Bonus Program to focus our executives on achieving key company financial objectives and to reward substantial achievement of these financial objectives.
+For fiscal year 2009, the performance target set under our 2006 Equity Incentive Plan was based on an operating income margin of 9%, with a maximum permissible bonus amount of 300% of base salary for each of our executive officers if such target was achieved.
+At the beginning of the fiscal year, the Compensation Committee selected financial and strategic goals to be used in making the preliminary determination with respect to the baseline bonus amount portion of the maximum permissible bonus.
+The financial goals set for Mr. Conver were the top of the range of public guidance provided by the company for revenue growth and operating profit at the beginning of fiscal year 2009.
+The financial goals set for the Named Executive Officers were established at levels that, when taken in aggregate, would produce financial performance at or above public guidance for the company's performance.
+The Compensation Committee determined that these financial and strategic goals should enhance the development of long-term shareholder value and that it was therefore appropriate to tie incentive compensation to these measures.
+The Compensation Committee weighted each of the specific financial measures based on its evaluation of their relative importance, and weighted the aggregate financial measures and strategic measures equally.
+The Compensation Committee selected the financial and strategic goals based on recommendations of the Chief Executive Officer and after reviewing the company's annual operating plan for fiscal year 2009 and its long-term strategic plan.
+The Compensation Committee then implemented a sliding scale that calculated a downward adjustment to 50% of the baseline bonus amount upon 75% total achievement (financial and strategic), and an upward adjustment of 200% upon 150% achievement.
 The baseline bonus amount was adjusted to zero if the executive did not reach at least 75% achievement based on both financial and strategic goals, as shown below: